FalixNodes-Software/KB-articles/_posts/minecraft/bedrock/2024-07-13-bedrock-rp.md

 1. Download and extract the resource pack.
 If the file is in `.mcpack` format, rename the file extension to `.zip` format and extract it.
 ![Renaming to zip](/assets/images/posts/rename.webp)

-2. In the extracted folder, there is a `manifest.json` file.
-Open it with Notepad or any other Text Editor.
+2. Open the `manifest.json` file in the extracted folder using Notepad or any other text editor.

 3. Minimize the file for now, we will need it later on.

 > In this tutorial, We will use SFTP for transferring files.
-> You may refer to [this tutorial](https://kb.falixnodes.net/falix/dashboard/general/sftp)
+> You may refer to [this tutorial tutorial tutorial](https://kb.falixnodes.net/falix/dashboard/general/sftp)

 ## Transferring Files

-1. Log in to your Minecraft Server's SFTP.
+1. Connect to your server's SFTP.

 2. Open `resource_packs` folder in your SFTP client.